okTurtles/shelterprotocol.net-old/src/content/docs/en/spmessage.md

 ### Resending Messages

-Messages are usually identified in a content-addressable way: by the hash of the entire message JSON.
-That is how they're stored on the server (and optionally, on the client as well).
+Messages are sent to the server using the [`POST /event`](server-api#event) API.
+However, a conflict with the [`previousHEAD`](spmessage#section-head) value could occur if someone else sent a message at the same time.
+In such situations we would want to reconstruct the message using the correct `previousHEAD` and resend it (repeating several times at random intervals until the message makes it in or we give up).
+The `POST /event` API conveniently gives us the latest message hash and height so that we can immediately recreate and resend the message upon conflict.

-However, in some situations it might be more useful to identify a message by its `nonce` value.
-Take, for example, the case where you are sending a message to a chatroom and want to perform an action upon receiving that message back.
+Usually we identify messages by their hash, but sometimes we want to know when a message we've sent makes it back to us in order to take some type of action.
+For example, when a user sends a message to a chatroom we might want to display it in grey until we receive it back.

-In this situation, it's possible that the message will need to be recreated multiple times before it is successfully sent.
-This happens when another message makes it into the chain before ours, changing the value we need to use for `previousHEAD`.
-In that case we would resend the message with the same data except for a different `previousHEAD`.
-If this is done for us by the underlying framework, we may not be able to setup proper event listeners because we won't know what message hash to listen for.
-Instead, we can setup an event listener that expects a message with the same `nonce` to be sent back to us and handle things from there.
+In this situation, it's possible that the message will need to be recreated multiple times before it is successfully sent, resulting in a different message hash.
+If we set up event listeners related to the original message hash, they might never get run because a message with a different hash could be the one to actually make it in to the chain.
+For these types of situations the message [`uuid`](spmessage#section-head) can be used as it remains consistent between recreated messages.